intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/build-bigdl-core.md

 + [Intel Parallel Studio](https://software.intel.com/en-us/parallel-studio-xe/choose-download)
 + Git.

-## **Environment on CentOS**
+## **Environment on CentOS** (after 6.8 final)

-You should build the environment with CentOS 7 final.
-BigQuant depends the GCC 7.2, and it's hard to find the a GCC7.2 repo or rpm package that supports this version OS.
+You should build the environment with CentOS 6.8 final.
+BigQuant depends the GCC 7.2, and it's hard to find the a GCC 7.2 repo or rpm package that supports this version OS.
 So you should build it from source.
 Another thing you should pay attention is, you should build a new version binutils because the old version doesn't support to assemble the code generated from GCC 7.2.